-These are exercises performed by the patient on the therapist's command and under the therapist's control.
+These are exercises performed by the patient on the therapist's command and under his supervision.

 Objective:

-- increase the strength and endurance of a specific muscle group
+- increasing the strength and endurance of a specific muscle group

-- Maintain and increase ranges of motion in joints
+- maintaining and increasing the range of motion in joints

 - improvement of motor coordination